gustafguner/review-collector/README.md

 [![Build Status](https://travis-ci.com/gustafguner/review-collector.svg)](https://travis-ci.com/gustafguner/review-collector)

+Pull requests are often left hanging due to a lack of reviews.
+You end up either flooding public channels with messages like "@here can anyone review this?" or even worse – manually contacting each person asking them for a review.

-Review Collector is a Slack bot that notifices your colleagues directly when they are requested to review a pull request.
+With Review Collector, you don't have to do any of this.
+Review Collector is a Slack Bot that direct messages your colleagues when you request them to review a pull request.